KarolDuracz/scratchpad/bootloader_x86/tianocore EDK2/demo15 - jingle bells few notes and investigation demo 14 -DMA not working properly/README.md

 <h3>4.
 Demo that tries to load a WAV file - NOT WORKING - and there is a lot of fragmented code, a lot of debugging but I haven't been able to figure it out right now
 </h3>
-In demo 14, I wrote that I'd do a more in-depth analysis when I do jingle bells demo, but I'll leave that for another day.
+In demo 14, I wrote that I'd do a more in-depth analysis when I do jingle bells demo, but I'll leave that for another day ( another AUDIO demo ).
 The last listing, which attempts to load a WAV file, will be a good starting point for trying to break it down into smaller pieces and try to understand what's going on.
 Screenshot shows, that it doesn't detect path to file.
 This is a flawed implementation.
 I DIDN'T UPLOAD "jet.wav" FILE HERE.
 It's 4MB, but if demo doesn't work, it is not necessary for now. <br /><br />
  Next time, I'll need